 - Fill cooled crust(s) with filling and top with second pie crust.
 Brush with egg wash, cut vents in top crust, and bake until top is golden brown, about 30 minutes.

-Pie Crust* (make at least 8 hours ahead)
+(Note: Crust must be made at least 8 hours ahead of time.)

 - Mix 1 cup plus 2 tablespoons flour with salt in bowl of stand mixer fitted with paddle attachment.
 Mix on medium-low (setting 3 on a KitchenAid mixer) and slowly add in butter.
 When butter is the size of peas, turn mixer off and add remaining 1¼ cups flour.
 Mix on low just to combine.